ShanWang-Shan/PureACL/README.md

 ├─ 2017-10-26-V2-Log*/
 └─ V2/
 ```
-To update your dataset path, you can modify the "default_conf.dataset_dir" in the following files: "PureACL/pixlib/dataset/kitti.py" and "PureACL/pixlib/dataset/ford.py" or in your training/evaluation script.
+To update your dataset path, you can modify the "default_conf.dataset_dir" in the following files:  "PureACL/pixlib/dataset/ford.py" or in your training/evaluation script.
 Additionally, if you wish to change the trajectory for the Ford-CVL dataset, you can adjust the "log_id_train/val/test" in the "PureACL/pixlib/dataset/ford.py" file.

 ## Models